 Prolongacion Blvd.
 Los Proceres Km.
 9, Zona 15, Guatemala City, Guatemala

-Nestled on a hillside overlooking Guatemala City, the Vista Real offers an alternative to the capital's urban hotels.
-Previously a member of respected Quinta Real Hotels in Mexico, it is now a Guatemalan property that remains the top choice in town.
+Nestled on a hillside overlooking Guatemala City, the Hilton Guatemala offers an alternative to the capital's urban hotels.
+Previously Vista Real Hotel, it is now a Guatemalan property that remains the top choice in town.

 Located fifteen minutes from Zona Viva's tourist center, this tranquil resort appeals to many senses.
 The décor is a combination of modern, regional and colonial with Moorish influences.
 Its stunning circular–shaped lobby's high domed ceiling and stately white pillars surround the sitting areas.
 Lamps with intricately painted indigenous village scenes adorn pottery vases.
 A five–foot floral arrangement showcases birds–of–paradise, hibiscus and other native flowers.
 Soft buttery hues complement melon–colored walls.